CDRT/mk_docs/docs/ref/docks/docks_main.md

 ```wql
 SELECT * FROM Win32_PNPEntity WHERE DeviceID LIKE "USB\\VID_17EF&PID_308D"
 ```
+!!! info ""
-?>WQL requires a second “\” character to escape the first “\” character so it is processed as part of the search string.
+   WQL requires a second “\” character to escape the first “\” character so it is processed as part of the search string.